 5. Integrated Programme for Mildly Disabled Children

 Some kindergarten-cum-child care centres have joined the "Integrated Programme" to provide intensive training and care to mildly disabled children aged 3-6.
 Through the Programme, children will be better prepared for the mainstream education in the future.
 For detailed information, please visit the website of the Social Welfare Department: http://www.swd.gov.hk.

 All children in Hong Kong who have reached the age of 5 years 8 months or older (as at the 1st of September) are eligible to participate in the Primary One Admission System, if they have not been admitted to any primary schools yet.
 Children will be allocated to primary one of a government or an aided primary school.
 The purpose of the System is to minimize the pressure imposed on young children as a result of intense competition for primary one places and the adverse effect this may have on kindergarten education.
 Parents are required to fill in an application form and indicate their choice of schools in the order of preference.
 The Education Bureau would input the data into the computer and a primary one place will be assigned to each child based on the preference indicated on the application form.
 All children joining the System will be offered admittance to primary one in a government or an aided primary school.

 7. Way Forward

-To encourage kindergartens to conduct self-evaluation continuously, the Education Bureau has enhanced the Quality Assurance Framework in the 2012/13 school year.
-The public and kindergartens may still refer to the set of Performance Indicators in assessing the quality and standard of kindergartens.
+To encourage kindergartens to conduct self-evaluation continuously, the Education Bureau has implemented the enhanced Quality Assurance Framework starting from the 2018/19 school year.
+The public and kindergartens may refer to the set of Performance Indicators (Kindergartens) in assessing the quality and standard of kindergartens.
 A new cycle of Quality Review has started in the same school year to further promote the development of quality kindergarten education of Hong Kong.